fireundubh/playwithfire/kingdomcome/formulas.md

 ## Lockpicking tolerance

 Tolerance is unrelated to minigame difficulty.
 If `computedTolerance > appropriateTolerance`, the lock is considered too hard to pick and the minigame will not start.
 Since 2018, the game displays a "too hard to pick" notification when this condition is `true`.
+If the values of `RPG.LockPickingAppropriateTolerance` and/or `RPG.ControllerLockPickingAppropriateTolerance` are negative, this condition will always be `false`, allowing the player to start the minigame for locks beyond the player's skill level.

 ```lua
 M = RPG.LockPickingToleranceMCoef